 - E-1465-2008, Standard Practice for Radon Control Options for the Design and Construction of New Low-Rise Residential Buildings.

-Maine has adopted these national model codes and standards with amendments.
-The amendments are listed in Rule Chapters 1-6 below.
+Maine has adopted the national model codes and standards with amendments.
+The amendments are listed in Rule Chapters 1-6.
+Chapters can be found under MUBEC Rules and Laws.